e-mission/e-mission-docs/docs/dev/front/guidelines_to_support_i18n.md

 </div>
 ```

-It is also possible to use variable within translations by simply adding the variables into the translation and then interpolating them by adding `translate-values={variablename: variable}`.
+It is also possible to use variables within translations by simply adding the variables into the translation and then interpolating them by adding `translate-values={variablename: variable}`.

 ```html
 <div translate=".recenttrip" translate-values="{startTime: getFormattedTime(mapCtrl.start_ts), endTime: getFormattedTime(mapCtrl.end_ts)}"></div>